More Auckland stores targeted in overnight ram raids

 More ram raids have been reported around Auckland overnight - with thieves targeting a liquor store, large retail shop and a high end store in the central city.

-The Huffer clothing store on Ponsonby Rd is one of those on the ram raid hit-list overnight.
+The Huffer clothing store on Ponsonby Rd is among the heist hit-list overnight.

-It is understood a vehicle smashed its way through the shop about 2.30am and that a number of clothing items were taken.
+It is understood thieves smashed the shop's entrance about 2.30am and took a number of clothing items.

 Images show the front doors shattered as a large padlock hangs from the handle.
 Glass litters the front of the store as well as inside.